3 Things To Know About Lung Cancer: Symptoms, Causes and Who's at Risk?

 - Repeated bouts of pneumonia

-Several risk factors may increase your chance of getting lung cancer.
-These risk factors include the following:
+There are several risk factors that may increase your chance of getting lung cancer.
+These include:

-- Smoking.
-Cigarette smoking is the leading preventable cause of death in the United States.
-People who smoke are between 15%-30% more likely to get lung cancer or die from lung cancer according to the CDC.
-And between 80%-90% of all cases of lung cancer are smoking-related and the five-year overall survival rate is 15%.
+- Smoking: Cigarette smoking is the leading preventable cause of death in the United States.
+Cigarette smoke is linked to almost 90% of lung cancer related deaths.
+People who smoke are 15 to 30 times more likely to get lung cancer or die from lung cancer according to the Centers for Disease Control and Prevention.

-- Secondhand smoke.
-Children and adults who are exposed to smoke from other people’s tobacco burning products, even briefly, are at a higher risk for lung cancer.
+- Secondhand smoke exposure: Children and adults who are exposed to smoke from other people’s tobacco burning products, even briefly, are at a higher risk for lung cancer.

-Zero exposure to any form of tobacco is the single greatest thing one can do to reduce the risk of developing cancer.
+Zero exposure to any form of tobacco is the single greatest thing anyone can do to reduce their risk of developing cancer.

 Catching lung cancer in its earliest stages when it is most treatable is a key to survival.
 According to the American Society of Clinical Oncology, the cure rate for patients who have small, early-stage lung cancer can be as high as 80%-90%.